Etika: Channel terminations (2018–2019)

 Following the interview, Amofah was detained again on May 1 for assaulting a police officer.
 Recorded on video, the altercation showed Amofah approaching the officer and raising his middle fingers before pushing the officer, who retaliated by attempting to hit Amofah.
 He was not arrested for the incident but instead taken to a hospital, as confirmed by a tweet from Cardona.
 Detained for two weeks, Amofah was released on May 14 and continued making reaction videos on his TR1Iceman channel; he also claimed that the officer had attacked him in response to his gesture, and that he had hit the police officer in self-defense.
-His last videos included reactions to the Sonic the Hedgehog film and Black Mirror along with Nintendo Direct presentations.
+His last videos included reactions to the Sonic the Hedgehog film and Black Mirror along with his reaction to the Nintendo Direct presentation for E3 2019.

 Amofah's erratic behavior around this time was perceived by a significant portion of the online world as humorous in nature, rather than indicative of genuine mental ailment.
 The video in which Amofah assaulted a police officer was posted online with the caption "LMFAOOOOOOOO", with the clip featuring witnesses to the event laughing.
 On social media, many viewers mocked his behavior by spamming clown emojis.
 Among his fanbase, rumors circulated that Amofah's various controversies formed part of an alternate reality game, with such rumors emerging from a stream Amofah posted in September 2017 and becoming more prominent following his first channel termination.